What is the difference between a student interest group and a student organization?

 - All functions of the student group are ultimately the responsibility of the advisor due to their supervisory role in the group.

-- If an advisor is no longer able to serve as the advisor of the group, he/she must find a replacement in order for the group keep status as a student organization.
-Otherwise, the group will be given the option to become a student interest group until a new advisor is found, during which time the group's ability to fundraise, hold events, and access the club account (finances) will be suspended.
+- If an advisor is no longer able to serve as the advisor of the group, he/she must inform the Office of Student Activities and assist in finding a replacement advisor.
+In the event no replacement advisor is found, the group will be given the option to become a student interest group until a new advisor is found, during which time the group's ability to fundraise, hold events, and access the club account (finances) will be suspended.
 So long as a new advisor is identified and confirmed with the Office of Student Activities within three months, the group will be returned to status as a student organization.
 Otherwise, the group must seek formal (written) approval from the Office of Student Activities to have the status returned.

 What are the responsibilities of club officers?